mattpetrie/React-Node-Project-Seed/README.md

 * Server-side rendering of React components
 * Tests for Server API
 * ES6 support using 6to5
-* Gulp/Webpack task for production build with minifying, etc.
 * Yeoman generator for new projects with boilerplate